 WELCOME TO THE HVWC CALENDAR: home of all our upcoming readings, events and workshops.
 You can view by list or calendar (see right menu to choose).
 Click the colored tabs below to show only specific options.
 Our workshops run as multi-session series or one-day “intensives.”
 Note, we list the multi-session courses on the first day they meet only.
 The full dates of the session are described in the course descriptions.
 You would need to scroll back to the start date if you needed to enroll for something already underway.
 But do let us know if you want to join something in midstream since we need the blessing of the instructor.
 Questions?
 Email us.

 What does it feel like to be a human on earth during the climate crisis?
 How can we find the words to express our concern, grief, and awe for this fragile planet that we call our home?
 In this generative, interactive workshop, we will trace the evolution of nature poetry from the Romantic tradition to what we now call “ecopoetry,” a poetry that interrogates the relationship between the human and non-human, shifting the human gaze to make room for other voices and perspectives.
 We will read poems that respond to the climate crisis and that explore the intersection of race and identity with experiences of nature.
 We’ll read works by Lucille Clifton, Ed Roberson, Camille Dungy, Juliana Spahr, Forrest Gander, John Clare, John Keats, Denise Levertov, Inger Christensen, and Brenda Hillman.
-After soaking in these voices, we will then go on a poetry walk, where the landscape will be our muse.
+After soaking in these voices, we will then engage in writing exercises based on the works we read.
 Becoming deeply attentive to our environment, to its creatures and plants, to the places where human and nature meet, we will write our own poems and then share our discoveries with the group.

 NB: This class will be taught on Zoom and capped at 15.
 Link will be sent to email you use to register at the time of registration and again the day before the class.
 Please make sure to read our course policies page regarding workshop conduct and logistics before registering for any class at HVWC.
 Scholarship information will be available for this class on November 15th and applications are due on December 15, 2022.